kristinadengland/resume/index.md

 ### Build partnerships with peers in related industries
 - Developed a space for accessibility specialists in higher education to share product test findings.
+- Continue to build out our DEIA connections within UMass by engaging with professors and DEIA professionals across the campuses.
-- Connected with people across the Diversity, Equity, Inclusion, and Accessibiltiy space on LinkedIn to
+- Connected with people across the Diversity, Equity, Inclusion, and Accessibiltiy space on LinkedIn.

 ### Take a growth-mindset focus
 - Step in whenever there is a skill gap in the department and learn that skill.
 Previously had no experience in accessibility, web development or design, graphic design, or diversity and equity - volunteered to learn these skills having previously only had a communications and training development background.